 It’s no surprise that when you decide to take violin lessons, you need a violin!
 It’s common for absolute beginners to rent a violin for a few months until they are sure they are ready to take the next step of buying their instrument.
 If you are in this stage, your next question is likely this: how much does a violin cost?
 Although violin prices can run the gamut from $100 to $100,000 and more, as a beginner, you need an instrument that suits your current abilities without being too pricey.

-On average, you should budget anywhere between $400-$2,000 toward your violin cost.
-If that still seems like a wide price range, understand that there are various factors that will determine each instrument’s price, which are explained below.
+There are various factors that will determine each instrument’s price, which are explained below.

 Not every person is the same size, and not all violins are the same size, either!
 As you shop around, you’ll hear the terms “full-size” and “partial” (or “fractional”) size.
 Full-size violins are appropriate for most adults, while partial-size violins are used by children or smaller adults.
 The size in question refers to the length of the violin’s neck in comparison to the length of the player’s arms.

 Partial-size violins generally do not cost as much as full-size violins for two reasons: 1) it accounts for children needing to trade in current violins for ones that fit their growing bodies, and 2) they often don’t produce the same quality of sound that a full-size violin can.
 Your violin teacher can help you determine the right size for you and demonstrate the difference in sound in each particular instrument.

 Age and Maker

 The age of the instrument can also play a role in determining violin cost.
 Typically, the older a violin is, the rarer it is, thereby increasing the price.
 But don’t be swayed simply by its age!
 The condition of the violin, such as cracks or excessive varnish wear, will affect its value, and consequently, its price.